paulknewton/pi-cloud-frame/README.md

 ## Install

 The main code to download photos is written in python, using the pyicloud library.
+Install everything via pip.
+If you are not using virtualenv then you will probably need to run this as super-user via "sudo":

 ```
-todo
+pip install -r requirements.txt
 ```

 The cropping is done using the imagemagick libraries (I tried to do this using in python with PIL/Pillow, but these do not have support for the .HEIC image format).

 ```
-todo
+sudo apt install imagemagick
 ```

-And finally, the photo display is done using feb.
+And finally, the photos are shown on the screen using the "fbi" image viewer.
 You could use your favourite image viewer/screensaver here.

 ```
-todo
+sudo apt install fbi
 ```